unusualcatcher/GoldPredictor/README.md

-# Diabetes Prediction Web App
+# Gold Price Prediction Web App

 This is a django project that predicts the price of gold using the Random Forest Regressor ML model.